 Nano and micro technology (Prof. Mak Paranjape) The Paranjape group works on the design, fabrication, and characterization of biochemical and biomedical sensors, microfluidic devices, and polymers for drug delivery and tissue scaffolding applications.
 Students are trained in general laboratory safety and cleanroom etiquette, followed by training on state-of-the-art processing equipment such as mask aligners for photolithography, reactive ion etcher for dry plasma surface treatments, magnetron sputterer and electron beam evaporator for metal deposition, furnaces for carbon nanotube and oxide growth, and scanning electron microscopy for image capture and nanolithography direct-write applications.
 Examples of some of the past summer projects include: i) silk and polymer electrodeposited nanoparticles for drug delivery, ii) biodegradable polymer nanofibers for tissue scaffolding, iii) conducting sub-micron polymer nanofibers for mimicking nerve myelination, iv) a nanofiber piezoelectric energy harvesting device, v) nebulized polymer nanoparticles for drug delivery, and vi) investigating 2D materials (MoS2 and MoTe2) in FET transistor configurations for sensing applications.

 Cellular biophysics and biomechanics (Prof. Jeff Urbach) The Urbach group investigates complex dynamical systems including biopolymer networks and motile cells.
 They employ tools from statistical physics and nonlinear dynamics, together with advanced imaging techniques, image processing, and computer simulations, to understand how cells move and interact with their surroundings.
-A current project involves studying the physical mechanism by which the parasite Giardia Lamlia (pictured) attaches to the intestinal wall of the host.
-In particular, we are investigating the role of fluid flow generated by the regular beating of the flagella (the wavy structures in the image).
-Students in the group typically learn to use high-resolution microscopy, analysis software, and a variety of sample preparation techniques to quantify biophysical dynamics in cells and the mechanical properties of biomaterials.
+Current projects involve studying the physical mechanism by which neurons and glia sense and respond to their environments, axon growth in biopolymer gels (pictured), and forces and rigidity sensing in different cell types.
+Students in the group typically learn to use high-resolution microscopy, analysis software, and a variety of sample preparation and cell culture techniques to quantify biophysical dynamics in cells and the mechanical properties of biomaterials.